 Nearly ready for birth

 By week 35 of your pregnancy, your baby weighs approximately 5.5lbs1, although this is just an estimate.
-Babies vary widely in size and weight at this stage and even an ultrasound can only give a range, rather than an exact figure2.
+Babies vary widely in size and weight at this stage and even

 One certainty is that your growing baby now has less space to move around.
 From their curled up foetal position with their legs drawn into their chest, they can still squirm and shift around, and you may be able to see their movements on the surface of your bump3.